HeFengMarc/P2Health_Urinalysis_APP_FrontEnd/README.txt

 If you have any questions about the APP, please contact: fenghe1996@qq.com

 If you cannot login or signup, please use the guest login first.

+If you want to download the folder and run the APP, please use the download function in Github to download the zip file.
+Once you download the folder, please delete the whole "node_modules" folder, and then run the code in terminal:

+        npm install -g expo-cli

+ Please make sure that you use the right path to run the code above.